 Born in Zanzibar, Tanzania in 1948, Abdulrazak Gurnah is a noted novelist and academic.
 He moved to the UK in 1968, in part to escape the sustained violence against Zanzibari Arabs, and to pursue his studies.
 In 1982 he received his PhD from the University of Kent, Canterbury, where he has lectured on postcolonial and diaspora literatures since 1985.
 Gurnah writes prolifically on British Muslim experience and East African dislocation.
 He is the author of nine novels, the most famous of which, Paradise (1994) and By the Sea (2001), were shortlisted and longlisted for the Booker Prize respectively.
 His career as a novelist spans over thirty years, from his first novel Memory of Departure (1987) to his ninth, Gravel Heart (2017).
+In 2021, he was awarded the Nobel Prize for Literature ‘for his uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee in the gulf between cultures and continents’.

 The conditions of the outsider and of being different, whether as a result of ethnic, religious, moral or social differences, are powerfully inscribed into the centre of Abdularazak Gurnah’s fiction.